zchee/golang-wiki/Modules.md

 * ["Using Go modules with vendor support on Travis CI"](https://arslan.io/2018/08/26/using-go-modules-with-vendor-support-on-travis-ci/) by Fatih Arslan
 * ["Go Modules and CircleCI"](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) by Todd Keech

-### Why does `go mod tidy` put so many indirect dependencies in my `go.mod`?
+### Why does 'go mod tidy' record indirect and test dependencies in my 'go.mod'?

-`go mod tidy` ensures your current go.mod reflects all possible combinations of OS, architecture, and build tags (as described [here](https://github.com/golang/go/issues/25971#issuecomment-399091682)).

-In contrast, other commands like `go build` and `go test` only update `go.mod` to provide the packages imported by the requested packages under the current `GOOS`, `GOARCH`, and build tags.
+In general, the modules system records precise dependency requirements in your `go.mod`.
+(For more details, see the [go.mod concepts](https://github.com/golang/go/wiki/Modules#gomod) section above or the [go.mod tip documentation](https://tip.golang.org/cmd/go/#hdr-The_go_mod_file)).

-`go mod tidy` includes the transitive dependencies needed for tests in _all_ active modules, not just the main module: if a test fails (e.g. under `go test all`), we must know which dependencies were used in order to reproduce the failure.
+`go mod tidy` updates your current `go.mod` to include the transitive dependencies needed for tests in _all_ active modules, not just the main module: if a test fails (e.g., via `go test all`), we must know which dependencies were used in order to reproduce the failure.

+`go mod tidy` also ensures your current `go.mod` reflects the dependency requirements for all possible combinations of OS, architecture, and build tags (as described [here](https://github.com/golang/go/issues/25971#issuecomment-399091682)).
+In contrast, other commands like `go build` and `go test` only update `go.mod` to provide the packages imported by the requested packages under the current `GOOS`, `GOARCH`, and build tags (which is one reason `go mod tidy` might add requirements that were not added by `go build` or similar).

 If a dependency of your module does not itself have a `go.mod` (e.g., because the dependency has not yet opted in to modules itself), or if its `go.mod` file is missing one or more of its dependencies (e.g., because the module author did not run `go mod tidy`), then the missing transitive dependencies will be added to _your_ module's requirements, along with an `// indirect` comment to indicate that the dependency is not from a direct import within your module.

 If you are curious why a particular module is showing up in your `go.mod`, you can run `go mod why -m <module>` to [answer](https://tip.golang.org/cmd/go/#hdr-Explain_why_packages_or_modules_are_needed) that question.
 Other useful tools for inspecting requirements and versions include `go mod graph` and `go list -m all`.

+### Is 'go.sum' a lock file?
+Why does 'go.sum' include information for module versions I am no longer using?

+No, `go.sum` is not a lock file.
+For validation purposes, `go.sum` contains the expected cryptographic checksums of the content of specific module versions.
+See the ["How to prepare a release"](https://github.com/golang/go/wiki/Modules#how-to-prepare-for-a-release) section above or the ["Module downloading and verification](https://tip.golang.org/cmd/go/#hdr-Module_downloading_and_verification) section in the tip documentation for more details.

+In part because `go.sum` is not a lock file, it retains cryptographic checksums for module versions even after you stop using a module or particular module version.
+This allows validation of the checksums if you later resume using something, which provides additional safety.

 ### What are some implications of tagging my project with major version v0, v1, or making breaking changes with v2+?